Summerlin Parkway: Route description

-SR 613 begins at a signalized junction with access ramps to the Las Vegas Beltway (CC 215).
-The road becomes a full freeway just east of the intersection, and maintains this status as it heads eastward through Summerlin and Las Vegas.
+Summerlin Parkway begins at the convergence of a one-way pair (Note: Sunset Run Drive for westbound traffic; Sky Vista Drive for eastbound traffic.) near a signalized junction with access ramps to the Las Vegas Beltway (CC 215) and partial access to Far Hills Avenue.
+The highway becomes a full freeway just east of the intersection and maintains this status as it heads eastward through Summerlin and Las Vegas.
+It has interchanges with (from west to east) Anasazi Drive, Town Center Drive, Rampart Boulevard, Durango Drive (albeit incomplete), and Buffalo Drive.
 The freeway terminates at the interchange with Rainbow Boulevard (SR 595) and I-11/US 95, locally known as the "Rainbow Curve" interchange.

 History

 Summerlin Parkway was initially constructed by the developers of Summerlin through the Summerlin Homeowners Association.
 The first construction along the parkway, completed in 1989, consisted of rebuilding the US 95 interchange and constructing the divided highway west to Town Center Drive.
 Later projects funded by the Regional Transportation Commission of Southern Nevada brought freeway interchanges to Buffalo Drive in 1992 and Rampart Boulevard in 1994.

-By 2000, Summerlin Parkway was built up to expressway standards to a western end at Anasazi Drive and by 2004, the expressway terminated at the Las Vegas Beltway.
-A half-interchange was added at Durango Drive by 2005 and the Anasazi Drive intersection was converted to an interchange by 2006.
-Also in 2005, the Nevada Department of Transportation (NDOT) had reconstructed the US 95/Rainbow Boulevard interchange as part of its US 95 widening project (including a new direct connection from eastbound Summerlin Parkway to US 95 north which was not constructed in 1989).
+By 2000, Summerlin Parkway was built up to expressway standards to a western end at Anasazi Drive.
+By 2004, the expressway terminated at the Las Vegas Beltway.
+A half-interchange was added at Durango Drive by 2005, and the Anasazi Drive intersection was converted to an interchange by 2006.
+Also in 2005, the Nevada Department of Transportation (NDOT) had reconstructed the US 95/Rainbow Boulevard interchange as part of its US 95 widening project (including a new direct connection from eastbound Summerlin Parkway to US 95 north that was not constructed in 1989).

-An HOV flyover has been constructed in order to facilitate HOV movements between Summerlin Parkway and US 95 heading to and from downtown.
+An HOV flyover has been constructed to facilitate HOV movements between Summerlin Parkway and US 95 heading to and from Downtown.
 The direct connection ramps opened in July 2012, even though Summerlin Parkway does not yet have HOV lanes.